-When it is more convenient for the employee to go direct to the job from his or her home he or she shall do so, and start and cease work at the usual times customary at the factory, provided that any extra expense incurred by him or her in travelling shall be born; by the employer.
+When it is more convenient for the employee to go direct to the job from his home, he shall do so, and start and cease work at the usual times customary at the factory, provided that any extra expense incurred by him in travelling shall be borne by the

-(16) HOLDAYS.-All weekly wage employees shall be granted the following holidays without deduction of pay:-The days observed as New Year's Day, Australia Day (26th January), Good Friday, Easter Monday, Labour Day, Anzae Day, King's Birthday, Christmas Day, and Boxing Day.
+(14) HOLDAYS.-All weekly wage employees shall be granted the following holidays without deduction of pay:-The days observed as New Year's Day, Australia Day (26th January).
+Good Friday, Easter Monday, Labour Day, Anzac Day, King's Birthday, Christmas Day; and Boxing Day.